primefaces/primefaces/docs/9_0/components/mindmap.md

 **Tips**

 - IE 7 and IE 8 are not supported due to technical limitations, IE 9 is supported.
-- The `ManagedBean` backing this component must be `@SessionScoped` to support navigating to nodes deeper than level 1 below the root
+- The `ManagedBean` backing this component must be at least `@SessionScoped` to support navigating to nodes deeper than level 1 below the root.
+Using a `@RequestScoped` bean is not supported.